Air fryer frozen onion rings are a tasty finger food that is great as an appetizer or to munch on during the big game.

 - Once hot, add the onion rings in one even layer.
 There should be very little overlap so that they can cook evenly and get crispy.
 If your air fryer is quite small, you might have to cook this amount of onion rings in two batches.

-- Cook the onion rings for approximately 9 minutes total.
+- Cook the onion rings at 380 degrees Fahrenheit for approximately 9 minutes total.
 Flip after 5 minutes.
-If you like your onion rings extra crispy, you can cook them for a little bit longer but keep an eye on them.
-Since every air fryer and brands of onion rings are slightly different, your cooking time might vary.
+If you like your onion rings extra crispy, you can cook them slightly longer, but keep an eye on them.
+The exact cooking time can vary depending on your air fryer and brand of onion rings.

-- Remove the onion rings and serve them plain or with your preferred dipping sauce.
+- Remove the onion rings from the air fryer and serve them plain or with your preferred dipping sauce.

 Notes